actswartz/ansible/TUES/06 vault.md

 ansible-playbook iosxe_vault_lab.yml --ask-vault-pass
 ```

-When prompted, enter the vault password (`cisco`).
+Enter the vault password (`cisco`) when prompted.

 **Explanation:**

 * `--ask-vault-pass` tells Ansible to decrypt `vault.yml` at runtime.
-* The playbook executes just like normal, but credentials are loaded securely.
+* You’ll see configuration tasks run successfully without exposing credentials.

 ---

-### Step 6 – Validate Configuration
+### Step 6 – Validate on the Device

-On the router:
+SSH into the router and run:

 ```bash
 show run | include banner